 Corporate Electric is the authorized Kohler | SDMO distributor and a Kohler Power Group marine dealer in the Cayman Islands.
 We service and maintain all makes and types of standby generators, from a small residential system to a large commercial and industrial generators in the Cayman Islands.

 Corporate Electric can design, install and maintain your standby generator system.
-We undertake:

 - Generator sizing, by either calculation or by continuous measurement of the actual electrical load over a 15-day period;

 - Design and engineering of the emergency power system to meeting your application.
 This includes foundation design, fuel and cooling system requirements and electrical connections;